 It is usual for contractual payments, such as outstanding salary and holiday pay, to be paid through the normal pay roll arrangements.

 17. Is a compensation payment in a settlement agreement subject tax and National Insurance?

 The tax position depends on the nature of the payments in the settlement agreement.
-However, generally, the first £30,000 of compensation for loss of employment, that is not otherwise taxable, is not subject to tax or employees' National Insurance Contributions, whilst over that figure such compensation is subject to tax, but not employee’s National Insurance contributions.
+However, generally, the first £30,000 of compensation for loss of employment, that is not otherwise taxable, is not subject to tax or employees’ National Insurance Contributions, whilst over that figure compensation is subject to tax, but not employee’s National Insurance contributions.

 18. Is a payment in lieu of notice subject to tax and National Insurance?

 All payments in lieu of notice (also known as “PILONs”) are subject to tax and National Insurance as from the 6th April 2018.